iltuoconsulenteit/DocCropper/README.md

 - 🗂️ Persistent user settings
 - 🧭 Touchscreen-friendly interface
 - 🎨 Material design look with Roboto fonts and raised buttons
-- 🌐 Works offline or over LAN (internet required only for license activation and renewal)
+- 🌐 Works offline or over LAN (internet required only for license activation/renewal and to display sponsored frames)
 - 👤 Multi-user environment support (optional)
 - 🔒 Uploaded files are encrypted and wiped after your session
 - 📏 Uploads larger than 20&nbsp;MB are rejected (adjust with `DOCROPPER_MAX_UPLOAD_MB`)